 Perhaps the most common use for Echinacea is to battle the cold.
 What most people fail to realize is that due to its ability to boost the immune system, taking Echinacea regularly can actually prevent you from developing the cold.
 According to a study from the University of Connecticut, it can reduce your chances of catching the cold by up to 58%.
 It also reduces the length of your cold by 1.5 days.

 In addition to the common cold, and urinary tract infections Echinacea can treat a number of issues.
 Native Americans used it as a general cure all, but studies have shown it can be effective in treating tonsillitis, streptococcus infections, warts, ear infections, and infections of the bloodstream.

 In addition, it can relieve the symptoms of anxiety, migraines, acid indigestion, pain, dizziness, ADHD, arthritis, as well as improving physical performance.

-While studies into Echinacea’s healing properties are limited, and generally only involve its effect on the cold, it is clear that it has a purpose.
+While studies into Echinacea’s healing properties are commonly involve.
+Its effect on the cold, it is clear that it has a purpose.
 The fact that regular use prevents colds from developing shows that the claim it bolsters the immune system is accurate.

-The Mayo Clinic has stated that it is safe to use while pregnant or breastfeeding, however studies are limited on the subject so caution should be exercised.
+The Mayo Clinic has stated that it is safe to use while pregnant or breastfeeding.
+Studies are few on the subject that’s why caution should be exercised.
 The most important factor is that you ensure you are purchasing a product that contains real Echinacea.
 Look for the THR checkmark on packaging.